searchkit/searchkit/docs/docs/gql-base-ui-setup.md

 Next you have a choice of two paths:

 - Use the out the box Search Components with @searchkit/elastic-ui.
-[Read more](/docs/quick-start/ui/eui)
-- Build your own components [Read more](/docs/quick-start/ui/your-components)
+- Build your own components